 As a bespoke kitchen design company, we can make cabinets to fit your ceilings if they are unusually high.
 This is especially useful if you have 10 foot ceilings.

-It is important to know that floor-to-the-ceiling cabinets will result in a significantly higher cost.
-Cabinetry is the most costly component of a kitchen remodel.
-Adding extra cabinets to your home or adding another row of cabinets will increase your cost.
+Cabinetry is the most costly component of a kitchen remodel, so adding extra cabinets to your home, or adding another row of cabinets will increase your cost.
 False cabinet panels that extend to the ceiling are a good option if you like the look but find the price prohibitive.

 With ceiling details, what's important to you?